MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Movements/Warehouse-Inv-Physical-Count/Register_WarehouseInvPhysicalCount.md

 This method allows registering a Batch of physical inventory count, generating in turn the update of the Warehouse Entry and the associated License Plates.

 **Input**:
+-	**JournalTemplateName**: Specific Location where you want to perform the inventory count.
+-	**JournalBatchName**: Specific Location where you want to perform the inventory count.
 -	**LocationCode**: Specific Location where you want to perform the inventory count.

 **Example**:

 Request: